Sharon Osbourne: Kneecap

 In April 2025, Osbourne criticised the Coachella organiser Goldenvoice for booking the Irish rap group Kneecap.
-Their performance included "Free Palestine" chants and projected messages condemning the Gaza genocide and the Israeli and US governments, which were censored in the livestream.
+Their performance included "Free Palestine" chants and projected messages condemning the Gaza war and the Israeli and US governments, which were censored in the livestream.
 Goldenvoice claimed to be "blindsided" by the solidarity messages in Kneecap's performance, which Osbourne said was "implausible" as she was aware of "certain people in the industry" who had expressed concern about Kneecap's inclusion in the line-up.
 Osbourne called for the revocation of the band members' work visas.
 In a response to Rolling Stone, Kneecap member Mo Chara reaffirmed the group's commitment to Palestine solidarity and suggested that Osbourne listen to "War Pigs".

+Centrepoint

+Osbourne was previously an ambassador for the homeless charity Centrepoint before it cut ties with her in April 2026 after her support for a far-right march.

 Personal life

-Family

 Sharon Osbourne (then Sharon Levy) met her future husband, Black Sabbath vocalist Ozzy Osbourne, at the age of 18, while working for her father, Don Arden (born Harry Levy), who was managing Black Sabbath at the time.
 When Ozzy was fired from Black Sabbath in 1979, Sharon started to date him and took over his management as a solo artist.
 The two were married in Maui, Hawaii, on 4 July 1982.
 Together, Sharon and Ozzy have three children: Aimee (1983), Kelly (1984) and Jack (1985).
 Before her successful pregnancies Osbourne had tried three times previously to have children with her husband, each resulting in a miscarriage.
 Afterwards she had an operation to deal with cervical weakness.
 The first miscarriage happened after she was attacked by her parents' two dogs.
 Osbourne attributed her weak cervix to an abortion she had at age 17, which she regrets and felt her mother coerced her into having.
 Ozzy died on 22 July 2025 after suffering from Parkinson's disease for years.

-In July 2002, after colon cancer claimed the life of Reagan Erin Marcato, the mother of then-18-year-old son Robert who was a friend of Osbourne's daughter Kelly, Osbourne told the BBC that she had adopted Robert; however, when he was later sent to live with his biological father following a nervous breakdown, Osbourne denied having legally adopted him.
+In July 2002, colon cancer claimed the life of Reagan Erin Marcato, mother of then-18-year-old son Robert who was a friend of Osbourne's daughter Kelly.
+Osbourne told the BBC that she had adopted Robert.
+However, when he was later sent to live with his biological father following a nervous breakdown, Osbourne denied having legally adopted him.

+Osbourne has taken up falconry, which she has described as helping her cope following Ozzy's death.